 \section{Conclusion}

-We developed the theory of compactness in the constructive mathematics with affine logic.
-We prove some basic theorems for compactness, including the Heine-Borel theorem, and verify its translation to intuitionistic logic.
-These results imply that this approach to constructive analysis has great room for further development.
+We developed the theory of compactness in constructive mathematics via affine logic.
+We proved some basic theorems for compactness, including the Heine-Borel theorem, and verified its translation to intuitionistic logic.
+These results imply that this approach to constructive analysis has considerable room for further development.
 The definitions we introduce in this paper are tentative, because when defining notions in affine logic, whether to choose additive or multiplicative operations, and whether to apply the exponentials, are delicate issues.

 While our definitions are natural in affine logic, their translations to intuitionistic logic are sometimes complicated and difficult to consider without affine logic.
 Thus, our study confirms that affine logic is an effective approach for constructive topology.
-Moreover, the result that the Heine-Borel theorem essentially depends not on the excluded middle but on propositional impredicativity provides a novel insight into the nature of the continuum.
+Moreover, the result that the argument in the Heine-Borel theorem essentially depends not on the excluded middle but on propositional impredicativity provides a novel insight into the nature of the continuum.